 - By default, the

-<agentConfiguration>tag doesn't have a closing tag because it has no content except attributes.
+<agentConfiguration>tag doesn't have a closing tag because it only includes attributes.
 The tag ends with "

 /" from the end of the

 - If the file contains errors, the WPM Player ignores it during startup and uses default settings.